pythonarcade/arcade/doc/examples/platform_tutorial/index.rst

   to move sprites, but keep  them from running through walls.

-If you are interested in a somewhat better, and someone more complex method of keyboard control, see :ref:`sprite_move_keyboard_better`.
+If you are interested in a somewhat better, and someone more complex method of keyboard control, see the :ref:`sprite_move_keyboard_better` example.

 .. literalinclude:: ../../../arcade/examples/platform_tutorial/03_user_control.py
-    :caption: Control User By Keyboard
+    :caption: 03_user_control.py - Control User By Keyboard
     :linenos:
     :emphasize-lines: 16-17, 84-85, 98-108, 110-120, 122-127